mtlynch/mtlynch.io/_posts/2018-06-21-restoring-vintage-python.md

 - ferngully
 - zestful
 - refactoring
-excerpt: "How I brought an unmaintained Python library back to life"
-header: null
 ---

 Recently, I stumbled upon an open-source library from a time long forgotten.
 From a time when the earth was roamed by functions as big as buildings.
 A time when everyone knew the words "unit" and "testing," but nobody had yet dared use them in the same sentence.
 Oh, wait, it's under source control, so I can just check the date right now: